FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Climate and Soil Requirements.en.md

+---
+title: Climate and Soil Requirements
+description: Learn about the climate and soil requirements for growing camelina
+---
 # Climate and Soil Requirements

 Camelina is a resilient oilseed crop that thrives in well-drained, moderately fertile soils and prefers cool, semi-arid climates, making it ideal for regions with temperate conditions and marginal soils.